- Things to Do

 - Travel Planning

-Honoring those who have served our country on Veterans Day is vital throughout the country, but Arlington will inspire you as nowhere else on earth.
+Honoring those who have served our country on Veterans Day is vital throughout the country, but Arlington will inspire you like nowhere else on earth.

-Besides our proximity to the nation's capital, Arlington is the location of several of our nation's most cherished tributes to our veterans.
-Here are events designed specifically to honor our vets:
+Veterans Day is a special time in Arlington and Washington, D.C., honoring those men and women that have served in the United States Armed Forces in war and peace.
+In addition to our proximity to the nation's capital, Arlington is the location of several of our nation's most cherished tributes to our veterans.

-One of the most striking additions to the region's skyline in recent years, the Air Force Memorial's soaring arcs (representing the image of flight by jet and space craft) are visible from miles around.
-Visit the memorial to recognize the service and heritage of the men and women of the U.S. Air Force.
+One of the most striking additions to the region's skyline in recent years, the Air Force Memorial's soaring arcs (inspired by the contrails of Air Force Thunderbird aircraft as they peel back in a precision "bomb burst" maneuver) are visible from miles around.
+Visit the memorial to recognize the service and history of the men and women of the U.S. Air Force.

-With its sweeping view across the Potomac River of The Mall, your Veterans Day tour of the National Capital Area would not be complete without a visit to this hallowed place.
+With its sweeping views of the Potomac River and Washington, D.C., your Veterans Day tour of the National Capital Area would not be complete without a visit to this striking memorial.
 The largest cast bronze statue in the world is dedicated to all Marines who have given their lives since 1775.

 Author: Kathleen Murphy